lachrist/aran/README.md

   function f () {}
   assert(f.toString() === "function f () {}");
   ```
-  The most straightforward way to solve this issue would involve (i) receiving indentation information along with the program AST (ii) maintaining at runtime a mapping from closures to their non-instrumented source code (iii) inserting runtime checks at every function call to transform the result.
+  Solving this issue should probably involve (i) receiving indentation information along with the program AST (ii) maintaining at runtime a mapping from closures to their non-instrumented source code (iii) inserting runtime checks at every function call to transform the result.
   Not only this would make Aran's API uglier, it would also not completely solve the problem as `Function.prototype.toString` could be called on instrumented closures in non-instrumented code areas.
-* *Dynamic Scoping*
+* *Dynamic Scoping*:
   Normally, in non-strict mode, direct eval calls should be able to declare variables to their calling environment.
   This is not the case for instrumented code because Aran performs a static scope analysis.
-  The make JavaScript scope purely static, Aran simply transforms the top level `var` declarations into `let` declarations for programs being evaluated inside a direct eval call.
+  To make JavaScript scope purely static, Aran simply transforms the top level `var` declarations into `let` declarations for programs being evaluated inside a direct eval call.
   In the code below, the assertion should pass but it does not after instrumentation:
   ```js
   function f () {